What is Tennis Tipping?

 In the game, participants pick the winners of all main draw matches and are placed in a knock-out system.
 That means each participant plays a different participant and whoever predicted the winner of most matches correctly, moves on to the next round.
 The same applies for doubles, but you're in a team format and your scores are combined.

 In case a player (i.e. the actual WTA Player) retires in a match, the match WILL count in TT, as long as the first point has been played, but they do NOT COUNT for SRs, ISR (giving a set to a winner) or for TB Points decisions but they do count for TBs in which players or teams picked different winners.

-If day one has less than four matches in total or no main draw matches.
-In that case, round 1 becomes a 2-day round.
+If day one has less than four matches in total or no main draw matches, round 1 becomes a 2-day round.

 .
-This means that your best 16 results throughout the year will be counted for your ranking.
+This means that your best 20 results throughout the year will be counted for your ranking.
 When two or more players have the same number of ranking points, the tie for the ranking position will be decided according to the following priorities:

 a) The player with the most total points from all tournaments